alessandrobologna/docker-pagespeed/README.md

 Please see the documentation on the Docker site on how to create a local development machine.
 Once you have created one, let's say it's called devlocal, run `eval(docker-machine env devlocal)`.
 This will configure you terminal session to point to the docker daemon running on your local machine.

-Then, you need to have a configuration created in the `configs/` directory.
-There are a lof of examples in [here](configs), so just take one and rename/change it for your needs.
+Then, you need to have a configuration created in the `configs/local` directory.
+There are a lof of examples in [here](configs/local), so just take one and rename/change it for your needs.
 If your configuration is called `myslowsite` then just run:

 `make run myslowsite`